top of page

 Perranporth

 Perranporth is located on the north coast of Cornwall and offers a variety of shops and eateries including The Watering Hole on the beach.
-The beach is vast at low tide, some 3 miles, and is dog friednly 365 days a year.
+The beach is vast at low tide, some 3 miles, and is dog friendly 365 days a year.
 It is an excellent beach for surfing and RNLI monitored during peak season.

 Porthleven

 Porthleven is a town on the south coast of Cornwall.
 It is a historic fishing port that offered refuge to vessels in the days of sail.
-Today is it a thriving tourist destination with an annual food festival.
+Today it is a thriving tourist destination with an annual food festival.

 St Agnes